 One of the important email metrics is the unsubscribed rate which is for measuring the percentage of recipients who are opting out of the email list.

-According to email marketing stats, the average you get is 0.2% in unsubscribe rate of an email marketing campaign which is a good percentage as compared to the 0.2% spam rate
+According to email marketing stats, the average you get is a 0.2% in unsubscribe rate for an email marketing campaign which is a good percentage as compared to the 0.2% spam rate.

 Email Return On Investment

-Email Return On Investment or ROI is generally used for measuring the overall profitability.
+Email Return On Investment ROI is generally used for measuring overall profitability.